 Happily, there was a lot of work being done everywhere, and many businesses are reopened, with others nearly there.
 One shopkeeper told us that her brother lost the roof of his home during the storm, and tarps or repair materials were sold out.
-Driving home, he had noticed that the huge plastic sheets that cover the billboards near his home had blown down, and lay in sheets beneath their frames.
+Driving home from his unsuccessful search for supplies, he had noticed that the huge plastic sheets that cover the billboards near his home had blown down, and lay in piles beneath their frames.
 So he pulled over and loaded the sheets of the billboard ads into his truck, took them home and covered his roof with several different ads, in random order!
+She said it was very colorful!
 That must have been quite a sight!

 We were thrilled to settle in for a couple of days.
 While the trip down from Norfolk was fabulous, it was some of the most challenging boat travel we’ve taken on.
 Our weather was fairly mediocre, channels are narrow and prone to shoaling and mysterious objects floating both above and below the surface.
 We needed to hook up to electricity, charge some batteries (including our own!), provision and do laundry!
 We arrived at the lovely Beaufort Docks, and were given a warm welcome and helping hands from the crew there.

 There’s a Marine Corps Air Station nearby, so there is a fair amount of air traffic throughout the day.